xairy/raw-gadget/README.md

 This limits their ability of emulating improper USB devices, which might be useful for fuzzing or exploitation.
 Compared to them, Raw Gadget has minimal checks on the provided responses.

-Thus, Raw Gadget is the perfect choice for fuzzing and exploiting USB hosts or for software proxying of USB devices.
+Raw Gadget is thus the perfect choice for fuzzing and exploiting USB hosts or for software proxying of USB devices.

 You can find more details about the difference between Raw Gadget and GadgetFS [in the kernel documentation](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst).